 - 2 ½ cups all-purpose flour

 - 1 cup unsalted butter, room temperature (2 sticks)

-- 3/4 cup yogurt (vanilla or plain), room temperature preferred
+- ¾ cup yogurt (vanilla or plain), room temperature

 - In a medium-sized bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

-- In an electric stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on med-high speed until combined and creamy (1-2 minutes).
-Add the eggs one at a time on medium speed, mixing well after each addition.
-Then mix in the yogurt, milk, and vanilla extract.
+- In an electric stand mixer using the paddle attachment, cream together the butter, sugar, and brown sugar on med-high speed until combined and creamy (2-3 minutes).

-- Add the flour mixture into the wet ingredients and mix on low speed just until combined (do not over mix).
-Scrape about half of the batter into the baking pan.
+- Scrape about half of the batter into the baking pan.
 Sprinkle the cinnamon filling over the top and then scrape on the rest of the cake batter.
-The cake batter will be thick.
-Use a silicone spatula to spread out the batter in the pan.
+Use an offset spatula to spread out the cake batter evenly (it will be thick).

 - In a medium bowl (you can use the same bowl that you mixed the flour in), use a fork to combine the brown sugar, cinnamon, and salt.
 Add the melted butter and mix until combined.
 Then mix in the flour.

 - Top the cake batter with your streusel topping and bake for 35-40 minutes, or until a toothpick inserted into the middle of the cake comes out clean.
 Cool on the counter for 10 minutes, then move the baking pan over to a wire rack to finish cooling.

 - Allow the cake to cool for 30 minutes before slicing and serving.
 Keep any leftover cake slices in an airtight container in the refrigerator for up to 5 days.